-At Clifton High School it is understood that Information and Communication Technology (ICT) provides a very important part of the pupils learning experience and that they exist in an online world.
-It is understood that due to the ever-changing nature of online environment, it is not possible to always be specific about new threats - it is the underlying intention that matters most.
+At Clifton High School it is understood that Information and Communication Technology (ICT) provides a very important part of the pupils' learning experience and that they exist in an online world.
+It is also understood that due to the ever-changing nature of the online environment, it is not always possible to be specific about new risks, but it is the underlying intention that matters most.